Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 })
 ```

-## Adding some timer to your Purple Gate Code
+## Adding a timer to your Purple Gate Code
 - :redo:Add a ``||loops:pause 100 ms||`` block from the ``||loops:loop||`` category to the top of the ``||loops:forever loop||`` you just added.
 - :bars: Grab the ``||variables:PurpleGateTimer||`` variable circle from the ``||variables:variables||`` category and add it to the ``||loops:pause 100ms||`` block's value space.